Fall Protection For 1st Coast Standing Seam Roofs

 Why Specialized Fall Protection is Crucial for Standing Seam Roofs

-- SSRA2 Adjustable Roof Jack Adapters: Steep-slope projects require a stable footing.
-These SSRA2 Adjustable Roof Jack Adapters mount directly to the SSRA1 to support 10-foot wooden walk-boards.
+- SSRA2 Adjustable Roof Jack Adapters: These mount to the SSRA1 anchors on compatible steel gauges to support 10-foot wooden walk-boards, creating a level walking surface on steep-slope hurricane-rated roofs.

-- SSRA3 Anchor Plates: These high-strength aluminum SSRA3 Anchor Plates connect two SSRA1 anchors into one assembly to create heavy-duty endpoints for horizontal lifelines.
+- SSRA3 Anchor Plates: High-strength aluminum plates that bridge two SSRA1 anchors on compatible gauges to create heavy-duty endpoints for horizontal lifelines.

-- 120-foot Super Anchor Permanent HLL: A reliable, long-term solution using non-penetrating 5-inch riser posts that allow the floating roof to move naturally during thermal expansion and contraction.
+- 120-foot Super Anchor Permanent HLL: A long-term solution utilizing non-penetrating 5-inch riser posts for 22/24-gauge steel systems.

-Armour Loc Clip Snaplock Panels – (SSRA Compatible)
+Armour Loc Clip Snaplock Panels (SSRA Compatible 24 ga.
+Steel Only)

 The Armour Loc Clip Panel is a high-performance Snaplock standing seam system available in 12-inch, 16-inch, and 18-inch widths.
 These panels feature a 1.75-inch seam height in 24-gauge and 26-gauge steel or .032 aluminum.
-Utilizing a concealed-fastener, clip-attached design, this profile provides the sleek, linear elegance of a traditional standing seam roof at a more economical price point.
-Engineered for installation over a solid substrate, Armour Loc panels are specifically certified for use in High-Velocity Hurricane Zones (HVHZ), making them an ideal choice for residential and commercial projects in regions prone to high winds and hurricane-force conditions.
+Utilizing a concealed-fastener, clip-attached design, this profile provides linear elegance at an economical price point.
+Engineered for installation over a solid substrate, Armour Loc panels are certified for use in High-Velocity Hurricane Zones (HVHZ).
 See the Roof Anchor Compatibility Chart for 1st Coast Metal Roofing Supply Armour Loc Clip Standing Seam Metal Roofing.

 Fall Protection for Armour Loc Clip Panels

 The Armour Loc Nailstrip Panel is an economical standing seam system available in 12-inch and 16-inch widths.
 These panels feature a 1-inch seam height and are available in 26-gauge and 24-gauge steel and .032 aluminum.
-These panels are designed for installation over a solid substrate and are popular for both residential and commercial use.
-Armour Loc nailstrip panels are certified for high-wind areas, including Florida's High-Velocity Hurricane Zones (HVHZ), with design pressure ratings ranging from -52.5 to -175, depending on the material and panel size.
+These panels are designed for installation over a solid substrate and are popular for residential use.
+Armour Loc nailstrip panels are certified for Florida's High-Velocity Hurricane Zones (HVHZ).
 See the Roof Anchor Compatibility Chart for 1st Coast Metal Roofing Supply Armour Loc Nailstrip Standing Seam Metal Roofing.

 Fall Protection for Armour Loc Nailstrip Panels